rzafiamy/ollama-proxy-service/README.md

 ### API Keys

-To authenticate with an API key, you need to include the `Authorization` header in your request with a value of `Bearer <API_KEY>`.
-If the API key is valid, the response will be sent as expected.
-Otherwise, a 401 Unauthorized error will be returned.
+Include the `Authorization` header with a value of `Bearer <API_KEY>` in your request to authenticate.
+Valid API keys will proceed with the expected response, while invalid ones will result in a 401 Unauthorized error.

 ## Troubleshooting
 --------------

-*   **Error streaming response**: Check if the target URL is responding correctly and if there are any network issues.
+*   **Error streaming response**: Verify that the target URL is responding properly and that there are no network issues.
-*   **Invalid API key**: Make sure to set the `API_KEY` variable in the `config.py` file to your desired API key.
+*   **Invalid API key**: Confirm that the `API_KEY` variable in `config.py` is set correctly.

 ## Thanks